How to argue with muslims

 Salah, or ritual prayer, is the second pillar of Islam.
 Muslims are required to perform five daily prayers facing towards the Kaaba in Mecca.
 These prayers serve as spiritual connections with Allah and provide a sense of discipline and devotion in daily life.

-See also How to pronounce deteriorate
+See also How to give calpol to baby who refuses

 3. Zakat (Charity)